Mississippi News

 Some workers chanted from nearby parking lots, keeping guard of their vehicles as tow trucks lurked.
 One car was towed from the Maximus parking lot, dragged across the pavement in front of a wall of protestors dressed in red.

-“Maximus the to work directly with our employees and discuss and hopefully resolve their concerns,” the company said in a statement.
-“Over the past several years, Maximus has improved pay and compensation, reduced employees’ out-of-pocket care expenses and improved work processes and safety.
+“Maximus welcomes the opportunity to work directly with our employees and discuss and hopefully resolve their concerns,” the company said in a statement.
+“Over the past several years, Maximus has improved pay and compensation, reduced employees’ out-of-pocket health care expenses and improved work processes and safety.
 We continue to look for ways to assure that Maximus is an employer of choice.”

 During the height of the pandemic, their hourly pay was bumped to $15 an hour.
 The pay hike came into effect just before President Joe Biden’s executive order required all federally contracted workers to be paid at that rate.

 Workers say their job requires a set of skills deserving of a wage increase.
 Workers are regularly helping callers navigate complex government programs such as Medicare and the health insurance marketplace.
-They say they deserve wages that more closely match those of federal employees who aren’t working for contract companies – especially as continues to push up the cost of living.
+They say they deserve wages that more closely match those of federal employees who aren’t working for contract companies – especially as inflation continues to push up the cost of living.

 Energy was high Tuesday.
 Even workers who didn’t strike drove by honking their horns in support.